How To Choose The Best Face Mask

 - Bronchoalveolar lavage

-Disposable N95 masks are often worn with a full-face shield.
 It defeats the purpose to collect germs and particulates on the external mask surface, then touch that surface with bare hands, transfer contaminants to the next patient, or bring it into your home and reuse it.
-During removal, do not touch eyes, nose, or mouth, and wash hands immediately after removing the coverings.
+During mask removal, do not touch eyes, nose, or mouth, and wash hands immediately after removing the coverings.
 With increasing demand for N95 masks, health officials request that the non-medical population use other masks.

 The European standard EN 149: 2001 has three classes of disposable particulate respirators (FFP1, FFP2 and FFP3).